KilledByAPixel/OS13k/README.md

  - "OS13kTrophy,gameName,trophyName,icon" is the unique local storage key for each trophy
  - When a new trophy is unlocked or the message is changed a popup will automatically appear
  - Total trophy count is shown in the taskbar and the trophy case shows all unlocked trophies
- - *Keep your trophy names and messages short!
+ - *Keep your trophy names and messages short!*
  - Trophies can be tested and cleared with the System/Test tool
+ - You can even add unnamed trophies with just an icon and message

  ### Any JS13k game can use trophies, even if not part of OS13k!
  - To add a trophies to any JS13k game, just save a special key to localStorage!